NewbranLTD/git-webhook-ci/README.md

 As you can see from the code example from above.
 The method `gitWebhook` actually return the `server` instance from `http.createServer`.
 So you can make it to stop, restart etc easily.

-## New in 0.4.x - support Gitee.com
+## New in 0.4.x - support 码云 Gitee.com

 You can now pass a new configuration option `provider`:
 ```js